marcus-sa/capgo-github-releases-server/README.md

-Container image is available at `ghcr.io/marcus-sa/capgo-github-releases-server`.

 It uses GitHub pre-releases for non-production Capgo updates.

+A container image is available at `ghcr.io/marcus-sa/capgo-github-releases-server`.

 Default port is `8080`